 - or skip it & move on

 I still teach part time & I use a timer when reading with students.
 For some kids this is detrimental but for classroom use I tell kids that the timer is for me, because it is.
 In the classroom have to read with 23 kids and make sure that everyone gets the same amount of time so each turn is fair.
 For my son I want to make sure that I am comparing apples to apples in how much & well is is reading within the same amount of time (one minute).

 If you’re reading at home and do not want to use a timer you can select a one minute long song (or very close to it, just use the same song each time you read for the record).
 Play it with the ear buds in & just eyeball the time or have one ear bud in & when the song is over then you can end the reading session.
 “Great work, we’re going to stop here.”

 If your state requires this type of documentation or if you have more than one child that you are teaching to read this will be helpful to remember the progress of your child’s reading, or possibly for future children who may struggle with the same thing.

 Common Reading Mistakes & How to Overcome Them

 There are three basic categories that some children fall into at some point in the process of learning to read.

-- Reading specific words (decoding & sight words)
+- Reading specific words (decoding, sight words & build vocabulary)

 - Reading Comprehension (understanding the story & story elements)